The tea shop by the canal, The Stone Building, Newbury Wharf, RG14 5AS.

 By the 1850s the railway had taken most of the trade away from the canal.
 Gradually the buildings disappeared and much of the wharf is now under a car park!
 However, there is plenty of evidence of the importance of the canal and river to the development of the town, if you know where to look!

 Our activities help children learn about how the River Kennet was used and modified for transporting goods.
 All Canal & River Trust activities are free (boat trips are chargeable).

 We usually divide the children into groups and circulate round the following workshops.
 All workshops last approximately 45 minutes.

 A boat trip on the River Kennet is the perfect way to see how Newbury has changed over the last 500 years.
-During the trip children will identify some of the buildings along the river front from the sixteenth century to the twentieth century.
+During the trip children will identify some of the buildings along the riverfront from the sixteenth century to the twentieth century.
 Newbury is a great location for local geography, STEM and river studies as well as providing pupils with the opportunity to visit a lock and see how it operates.

-A walk along the towpath will unveil some of Newbury’s now hidden history.
-Children will look at old maps and old photographs to find out how Newbury Wharf has changed in the last 200 years.
-They will compare the canal and the river, look at the water quality and identify some of the wildlife.
+A walk along the towpath will reveal some of Newbury’s hidden history.
+Children will look at maps and old photographs to find out how Newbury Wharf has changed in the last 200 years.
+They will compare the canal and the river and identify river features.

 Use the following resources to support learning on your trip and back in the classroom:

 A normal visit lasts from about 10am – 2pm.
 We can accommodate one or two classes of children per day although there are limited toilet facilities (in the café, on the boat or the public toilets in the car park).